modir/using-laminas-framework-book/version2/docs/mvc.md

 ![Figure 4.5.
 View directory](images/mvc/views_dir.png)

-Q> **Why are view template files not stored under module's source directory?**
+> **Why are view template files not stored under module's source directory?**
-Q>
+>
-Q> View templates (`.phtml` files) are not stored under module's `src/` directory, Q> because they are not usual PHP classes and do not need to be resolved by a PHP Q> class autoloading feature.
-View templates are resolved by the special Laminas class Q> called *view resolver*, and for this reason, view templates are stored under Q> the module's `view` directory.
+> View templates (`.phtml` files) are not stored under module's `src/` directory,
+> because they are not usual PHP classes and do not need to be resolved by a PHP
+> class autoloading feature.
+View templates are resolved by the special Laminas class
+> called *view resolver*, and for this reason, view templates are stored under
+> the module's `view` directory.

 View templates can have different behaviors, based on variables you pass to them from the controller's action method.
 Data is passed to view templates with the help of a @`ViewModel`[Laminas\View\Model\ViewModel] variable container.